 - For the latest information on Scott County operations, visit Scott County’s COVID-19 Response page.

-- For information about how to stay safe and healthy, visit Scott County’s COVID-19 Community Resources page.
+- For resources for economic recovery and other support, visit Scott County’s COVID-19 Community Resources page.

 Public Information Sources about COVID-19

 - Governor Walz’s Official COVID-19 in Minnesota site.
 Provides latest data on ventilators, ICU beds, PPE and testing.